 Simply because many artists find it more difficult to sell drawings than other forms of art.
 Put an oil painting and a colored pencil drawing side-by-side—even if both subjects are rendered equally well, many artists will find it easier to sell the oil painting than the drawing.

-The same seems to hold true for other forms of art on paper.
-So to help you start selling your drawings more successfully, I’ll address three main areas:
+So to help you start selling your drawings more successfully, today I’m going to address three main areas:

 • Creating professional-quality work • Pricing your drawings • Promoting & marketing